 “We charged our student interns with the task of researching other options,” she says.
 “That’s when we started to become aware of low-code platforms as an alternative to rapidly develop and deliver code.”

 Using low-code, a team of student interns built an MVP of the system called REPORTER, in just over two months.
 Three months later, they launched the full system.
 The total cost in money and time of REPORTER: low six-figures and six months to release.

 A healthy dose of savings

 So, build or buy?
-Before now, your options were to buy and release software faster but lose agility, or build your own software and maintain that agility but risk a costly or failed project.
-But with the latter, that’s not the case anymore.
+Before now, you had two options: Buy a COTS product for swiftness but lose agility, or build your own software to maintain control and agility but risk a costly or failed project.
+But the latter is not the case anymore.